Seagate/halon/Examples/COMMENTARY.md

 ## Comparison of Netwire/Nettle approach with Reactive-Banana

 The API to Reactive-Banana is not based on arrows.
-Instead reactive networks are constructed by passing around and manipulating 'Event' and 'Behavior' types as pure values, not wrapped in any datatype providing the arrow, applicative or monad typeclass.
+Instead reactive networks are constructed by passing around and manipulating `Event` and `Behavior` types as pure values, not wrapped in any datatype providing the arrow, applicative or monad typeclass.

 The reason that Reactive-Banana can avoid the arrow approach is two-fold.

-Firstly the networks that it creates are pure, whereas Netwire's 'Wire' type can have effects when it process an input (by contrast nettle's equivalent of the 'Wire' type, and the 'Wire' type we propose above, do *not* have effects).
+Firstly the networks that it creates are pure, whereas Netwire's `Wire` type can have effects when it process an input (by contrast nettle's equivalent of the `Wire` type, and the `Wire` type we propose above, do *not* have effects).

 Secondly Netwire and nettle lean on the arrow abstraction as a means